-The Group leases its investment properties (note 14) consisting of three commercial properties in the PRC under operating lease arrangements.
-The terms of the leases generally require the tenants to pay security deposits and provide for periodic rent adjustments according to the then prevailing market conditions.
-Rental income recognised by the Group during the year was RMB308,000 (2019: RMB308,000).
+The Group leases its investment properties (note 14) consisting of three commercial properties, two warehouses and a land (2020: three commercial properties) in the PRC under operating lease arrangements.
+The terms of the leases generally require the tenants to pay security deposits.
+Together with lease of its property and equipment, rental income recognised by the Group during the year was RMB1,971,000 (2020: RMB502,000).